BCG-X-Official/pytools/sphinx/source/faqs.rst

     We welcome contributors!
 If you have minor changes in mind that would like to contribute, please feel free to create a pull request and be sure to follow the developer guidelines.
-For large or extensive changes please feel free to open an issue, or reach out to us at our mailing list (add link) first to discuss.
+For large or extensive changes please feel free to open an issue, or reach out to us at FacetTeam@bcg.com to discuss.

 Citation
 --------